Introduction

 @antiraid/discord

-This plugin allows for templates to interact with the Discord API
+This plugin allows for templates to interact with the Discord API.
+Types are as defined by Discord if not explicitly documented

 Types